St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Introduction

 The structure of the article is as follows.
-In section~\ref{sec:2}, we revise the most relevant aspects of the theory of $\omega\mathscr{H}$ manifolds we need in the forthcoming discussion.
-In section~\ref{sec:3}, we introduce the notion of St\"ackel lift and we compare it with the Eisenhart lift.
-In section~\ref{sec:4}, we elucidate the relationship between St\"ackel lifts and Haantjes geometry, and prove Theorem \ref{maintheorem}.
-In section~\ref{sec:5}, we study an iterative procedure allowing to construct higher-dimensional Hamiltonian models.
-The study of new, non-geodesic Hamiltonian arising from the St\"ackel lift is performed in section~\ref{sec:6}.
-An extension of the theory to the case of magnetic systems is proposed in the final section~\ref{sec:7}.
+In section~\ref{sec:2}, we review the most relevant aspects of the theory of $\omega\mathscr{H}$ manifolds that we need in the forthcoming discussion.
+In section~\ref{sec:3}, we discuss the notion of St\"ackel lift and, in Theorem \ref{theo:1}, we clarify its relation with the Eisenhart lift.
+In section~\ref{sec:4}, we elucidate the relationship between St\"ackel lifts and Haantjes geometry, and prove that momentum-dependent Stäckel lifts generate non-projectable Haantjes structures (Theorem \ref{maintheorem}).
+In section~\ref{sec:5}, we study an iterative procedure allowing us to construct higher-dimensional Hamiltonian models.
+Several applications to physically relevant geometries, including gravitational waves and Hamilton-Finsler spaces, are discussed in section~\ref{sec:6}.
+The study of a new, non-geodesic Hamiltonian arising from the St\"ackel lift is performed in section~\ref{sec:7}.
+An extension of the theory to the case of magnetic systems separable in cylindrical coordinates and a discussion of the specific basis transformations needed are proposed in section~\ref{sec:8}.
+Future research perspectives are discussed in the final section~\ref{sec:9}.